micaelacq/Papago/README.md

 - Phase 2 is about publication: the respondent must indicate whether the publication is distributed under a Creative Commons license or on a paid basis.
 If the respondent's publication is from an H2020 research project, he or she must indicate whether the publication is already being distributed from an open archive.
 This makes it possible to know if they must take additional steps to meet their obligations.

 ## Multilingual support
-The client and building blocks (bricks) of Papago are currently being translated.
-Full DE, EN and IT versions will be available soon.
+The client and building blocks (bricks) of Papago are fully available in FR, DE, EN and IT.

 ## Use Cases
 ### Standalone GitHub Page